-How to use FF Kipp: FF Kipp No 1 is the basic font; FF Kipp No 3 is the basic distressed font.
+FF Kipp was designed by Claudia Kipp who studied in Bielefeld, Germany.
+The typeface was initially part of her university thesis, based on a wood type alphabet from the 1930s she discovered in Leipzig.
+After digitizing the design, she went back to add special optical effects to convey the historical sense associated with printing from woodblock typefaces.
+The face has been broken into levels of apparent distress or bad inking, which may be used separately, together in a modular way, or layered.
+FF Kipp No 1 is the primary style and No 3 is the basic distressed style.
 FF Kipp No 2 and No 4 are reversed versions of No 1 and No 3 respectively.
-FF Kipp No 5 and No 6 include various elements (not complete fonts).
-FF Kipp No 7 contains only width information.
+FF Kipp No 5 and No 6 include half-inked elements that can be added used for chromatic layering.
+FF Kipp No 7 contains only character width information.
 If you set a word in Kipp No 1 or 3, and wish to selectively add distress elements, make a duplicate text box exactly overlaid on the original word and change the typeface to either Kipp No 5 or No 6, or a combination.
 For characters that you do not wish to change, select Kipp No 7 (in the overlay box) and no changes will effect that character.
-You can then apply colours, screens and so on to the basic text or the overlay box to achieve a wide variety of effects.
+You can then apply colors, screens and so on to the basic text or the overlay box to achieve a wide variety of visual effects.